Family & Consumer Sciences Education, MS

 Option A: For those seeking initial teacher certification

-- 38-41 credit hour program of student for students with a bachelor's degree in an FCS education content specialization or related area who seek initial teacher certification or licensure in FCS education
+- 38-41 credit hour program of student for students with a bachelor's degree in a FCS education content specialization or related area who seek initial teacher certification or licensure in FCS education

 - 2-6 credit hours of practicum

-- 1-9 credit hours of student teaching based on Nebraska certification requirements
+- 6-9 credit hours of student teaching (depending on certification requirements)

 Option B: For certified FCS teachers and professionals